Table of Contents

 Only 12 Megapixels

-The ISO tops at 6400, but I suggest to never go over 3200 to get cleaner files, since the noise can be noticeable at times.
+The ISO tops at 6400, but I suggest never going over 3200 to get cleaner files since the noise can be noticeable at times.

-The lens can be a bit soft at F2, and while shooting at the minimum focus distance as well, so I would recommend to stop down on your aperture, or avoid macro-like photography.
+The lens can be a bit soft at wide open at F2, and while shooting at the minimum focus distance as well, so I would recommend stopping down on your aperture or avoiding macro-like photography.

-If you're serious about photography, and you want to invest in gear that will help you get started or advance your craft and your skills, Then this is it.
+If you're serious about photography and you want to invest in gear that will help you get your creative journey started or advance your craft and your skills, then, this is it.

 The combination of the budget price and amazing image quality and results make this camera ideal for people starting out their photography journey, or at the very least committing to getting serious and getting good.

-So, that's the X100, and incredible camera with some quirks, and slower speed that offer outstanding image quality and results.
+So, that's the Fujifilm X100, an incredible camera with some quirks and a slower speed that offer outstanding image quality and results.
 Overall I really enjoyed using it, and I highly recommend it to anyone considering purchasing a camera.